UK Driving Test Pass Rate Statistics for 2026

 How many UK driving tests are taken each year in 2026?

-Approximately 1.92 million UK category B (car) practical driving tests were conducted in 2024-25 according to DVSA DRT122A.
-The annual volume has been stable in the 1.6 to 1.95 million range across the post-pandemic recovery; the 1.92M figure reflects continuing pent-up demand from the 2020-21 backlog.
-Theory tests run at approximately 1.45 million per year.
-The combined practical and theory volume of roughly 3.4 million annual sittings makes the UK driving test one of the highest-volume standardised assessments anywhere in government services.
+Approximately 1.84 million UK Category B (car) practical driving tests were conducted in 2024-25 according to DVSA DRT121C, which publishes the headline total of 1,839,753 conducted and 895,342 passed.
+The annual volume has been in the 1.5 to 1.95 million range across the post-pandemic recovery.
+Theory tests run at approximately 1.5 million per year.
+The combined practical and theory volume of roughly 3.3 million annual sittings makes the UK driving test one of the highest-volume standardised assessments in government services.
 See /research/test-volume-trends.

 What is the average UK driving test wait time in 2026?